 If you’re just getting started with Bing Ads, you may choose to import all of your campaigns from Google at this point.
 You can also choose to import only selected campaigns.
-This is the option we’ll go with at this point since we’ve already imported our campaigns into Bing!
+This is the option we’ll go with for purposes of this example since we’ve already imported our campaigns into Bing!

-In step 6, you’ll choose all of your import settings.
-See below for the options that we typically choose.
-This is telling Bing to only import any changes or new campaigns.
+In step 6, you’ll choose your import settings.
+See below for the options that we typically select.
+This tells Bing to only import any changes or new campaigns.
 If there were any updates to bids, budgets, etc. in an already existing campaign, these changes would be reflected here.

 This makes things really convenient because when you make changes to a campaign in Google, you can just import the changes into Bing.
 You can even set this up to be imported on a recurring basis to automate this process.

 When you’re done making your selections, click “Next.”

 Name your import and select the frequency of your import.
-This is another really nice feature.
+This is another convenient feature.
 If you’re constantly making changes to your campaigns, you can choose an import schedule.
 You can choose for imports to happen now, once, daily, weekly, or monthly.
 You can base your schedule on how often you make campaign changes, or you can choose to just update this once.
 Once again, this ensures that any changes you make in Google are reflected in Bing.

 Once you’ve made your selections, click “save.”